vapoursynth/vapoursynth/src/core/vsvulkanexec_protocol.md

 It has since been rebuilt and kept, in `src/core/lockorder.{h,cpp}`, off unless `VS_LOCK_ORDER_CHECK` is defined and compiling to nothing when it is not.
 Re-measured 2026-09-08 on Linux over both suites with and without forced staging and over the five non-destructive
-probes: **exactly the seven edges above, no pair in both orders, and nothing held at any of the four boundaries**, across 67 process reports.
-One of the seven has since been retired on purpose:
-`vulkanDeviceLock` before `logMutex` existed because bring-up logged the device line under the lock, and L16 in `linux_tests.md` showed that deadlocks a log handler that re-enters the core on the same thread.
-The line is logged after the guard now, the expected list has six edges, and the gate is what notices if the seventh ever comes back.
+probes: **exactly seven edges -- the six above and `vulkanDeviceLock` before `logMutex` -- no pair in both orders, and nothing held at any of the four boundaries**, across 67 process reports.
+One of the seven has since been narrowed on purpose: `vulkanDeviceLock` before `logMutex` existed because bring-up logged the device line under the lock, and L16 in `linux_tests.md` showed that deadlocks a log handler that re-enters the core on the same thread.
+The device line and the failure warning are logged after the guard now, and the expected list has six edges.
+The edge is not gone entirely: the log bridge is installed before `VSVulkanDevice::create` runs under the lock, so what `create` reports itself -- a validation layer requested but missing, a debug messenger that could not be created, and every validation or driver message raised during creation -- still reaches `logMutex` under `vulkanDeviceLock`.
+With validation off `create` reports nothing, which is why the runs saw six; a run with validation on records the seventh.
+Re-measured 2026-09-23 on Windows, on both GPUs and in every queue layout, with `handOffLock` added: the same six edges, and nothing held at any boundary.
 It is worth keeping alongside ThreadSanitizer rather than instead of it -- TSan reports a pair only once it has seen it taken in both orders, so it needs the bad interleaving to occur, while this records every edge the first time it happens and so catches a newly added one whether or not anything ever inverts it.

-`vulkanDeviceLock` before `logMutex` costs nothing inside the core and is written down for what it means outside it: `logMessage` dispatches to handlers, and the Python handler takes the GIL, so a lock held across a log call is one a Python binding may not block on while holding the GIL.
+What remains of `vulkanDeviceLock` before `logMutex` costs nothing inside the core and is written down for what it means outside it: `logMessage` dispatches to handlers, and the Python handler takes the GIL, so a lock held across a log call is one a Python binding may not block on while holding the GIL.
 That reversal on this very lock once froze the whole interpreter, which is why the Vulkan bindings in `vapoursynth.pyx` release the GIL around every call that can reach device creation.

 The queue lock is a leaf and has to stay one (I28), because it is the one lock in this table a plugin holds: `lockVulkanQueue` hands it out for raw submissions. `detachCompleted` used to take